coraallencoleman/RankingMethods/README.md

 June 2018: simulations + draft paper
 July 2018: write paper, write talk, practice talk
 July 28-30: JSM talk
-August 2018: send paper to Ron for final edits, submi
+August 2018: send paper to Ron for final edits, submit

+##TODO
+- fix WeightedLossRanking function when loss = 0
+- create way to compare rankings (a metric?) could use total loss?
+- create a metric that allows you to test how often you meet your goal (% true top 10 in ranking's top 10).